rousseau/dynMRI/README.md

 ```

 ### How to Run
-To perform the registration, you can run like this:
+To perform the registration, you can run the code like this:
 ```
 python deformity_analysis/registration.py \
   -n <number-of-thread> \